Expert analysis of CFDs trading: best Forex brokers

 However, as CFDs are leveraged, retail traders may incur losses above the funds on their trading balance.
 The pace and volume of losses can be weighty depending on the leverage utilized and the volatility of the underlying asset.

-For Forex CFDs, leverage rates of up to 1:500 are common among brokers.
-A retail trader with this leverage ratio can open a CFD position worth $1000000 with a $2000 initial deposit.
+For Forex CFDs, leverage rates of up to 1:30 are common among brokers registered in Europe.
+A retail trader with this leverage ratio can open a CFD position worth $60000 with a $2000 initial deposit.
 Yet, CFDs with such high leverage ratios are highly price-sensitive, as prices can gap and losses can exceed the initial deposit in fast-moving markets.

 If you fail to meet the margin requirement for your trade, your CFD provider will contact you, asking you to deposit extra funds into your account.
 If you do not, the position will be closed immediately, realizing all the losses.